Patio Covers for Rain & Snow in BC (2026 Guide): Built for Okanagan Winters

 The problem: The patio cover roof bows downward under snow weight, potentially collapsing or suffering permanent deformation.

-The cause: Structure not engineered for local snow loads, undersized beams or rafters, or span too long without support.
+The cause: A structure that wasn’t built for local winters — undersized beams or rafters, or a span too long without support.

-The solution: Ensure your cover is engineered for your location’s snow load requirements.
-This may mean larger beams, closer rafter spacing, or additional support posts for longer spans.
+The solution: Make sure your cover is over-built for BC winters and sized for your location and roof span.
+In practice that means heavier beams, closer rafter spacing, or extra support posts on longer spans.

 Water Pooling